azurecitadel/azurecitadel.github.io/automation/packeransible/lab1.md

       --ssh-key-values "@~/.ssh/id_rsa.pub" \
       --vnet-name vnet \
       --subnet subnet \
-      --tags owner=citadel managed_by=ansible \
+      --tags owner=citadel docker=true \
       --output jsonc \
       --no-wait
     ```

+    The command returned immediately as we specified `--no-wait`.
+The job will be visible in the Deployments screen within the ansible_vms resource group.

-1. Create a second VM from the image
+1. Create vm2

-    Modify the last command to create a VM named vm2.
+    ```bash
+    az vm create --name vm2 \
+      --resource-group ansible_vms \
+      --image $imageId \
+      --ssh-key-values "@~/.ssh/id_rsa.pub" \
+      --vnet-name vnet \
+      --subnet subnet \
+      --tags owner=citadel docker=true \
+      --output jsonc \
+      --no-wait
+    ```

+    Both are now deploying.
 We will use the two VMs in the next lab.
 Note the tags we added; we'll be using those for dynamic inventories in a later lab.

-Additional notes:

-* The `--ssh-key-values` switch will take a space delimited list of public key files, so you can add a few user IDs in one go.
-* Also check out the manual pages for `ssh-agent` and `ssh-add`
-* For those of you using Azure Key Vault, look at the help using `az vm create --help`.
-There is also a PowerShell based tutorial, which at least shows the process.

 ## Connect to the VM